-Ervebo Vaccine Description
+Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 Ervebo, Ebola Zaire Vaccine, Live, formerly known as V920 (rVSV-ZEBOV-GP), is a recombinant, replication-competent Ebola vaccine.
-Merck's Ervebo vaccine's active ingredient is live Vesicular Stomatitis Virus, in which its surface protein has been replaced with that of Zaire ebolavirus.
+Merck's Ervebo vaccine's active ingredient is live Vesicular Stomatitis Virus, in which its surface protein has been replaced with that of Zaire ebola virus disease (EVD).
 Inactive ingredients include recombinant human serum albumin, tromethamine (Tris) buffer.
-This vaccine contains a trace amount of rice protein.
+In addition, this vaccine contains a trace amount of rice protein.

 Since the beginning of the Ervebo vaccination program in central Africa in 2019, approximately 300,000 persons have been vaccinated with the ERVEBO vaccine.
-Merck is working to initiate the manufacturing of licensed vaccine doses and expects these doses to start becoming available in approximately the 3rd quarter of 2020.
+Merck is working to initiate the manufacturing of licensed vaccine doses and expects these doses to become available in approximately the 3rd quarter of 2020.
 The Joint Project Manager for Chemical, Biological, Radiological, and Nuclear Medical (JPM-CBRN) helped provide a test that allowed Merck to test human and non-human primate samples.
 Comparing the two samples is part of the FDA’s requirements for licensure.

 Merck & Co.
 Inc. licensed the global R&D and manufacturing rights from Newlink Genetics Corp.'s phase I Ebola vaccine in 2014.
 The Public Health Agency of Canada, which originally developed the vaccine, retained noncommercial rights in the agreement.

-Ervebo Vaccine Indication
+Ervebo (rVSV-ZEBOV) Ebola Vaccine Indication

 People cannot get the Ebola virus disease from the Ervebo vaccine.